Cheyenne's Best Road Trip Ideas

 Stop #2: Hynds Building

-Just across Capitol Avenue are several opportunities to browse and shop local art.
+Just across Capitol Avenue are several opportunities to browse and shop for local art.
 Art @ the Hynds and Blue Door Arts feature several studio/gallery spaces.
 The resident artists fill the previously empty building with creativity, displaying a variety of styles and mediums.
 The creatives are always quick to discuss their processes and thoughts - great for curious minds of any age.
-On the end of the building, Three Crows Gallery and Gifts shows off the talents of Wyoming artists.
+At the end of the building, Three Crows Gallery and Gifts shows off the talents of Wyoming artists.
 Ask for a class schedule – they frequently host Sunday Crafternoons in the space.

 Stop #3: Deselm’s Fine Art